embedly/embedly-docs/embed/features/ssl.rst

 If your site runs via SSL it can often be hard to obtain the level of richness you desire.
 3rd party assets are very rarely served via HTTPS so you often have to download all the images yourself and limit the number of providers you support.

-Embedly changes this by serving all embeds within a secure iframe.
+``Embed`` solves this problem by serving all embeds within a secure iframe.

-Using Embedly with SSL mitigates all of what we like to call the "red X" errors in web browsers.
+Using ``Embed`` with SSL mitigates all of what we like to call the "red X" errors in web browsers.
 You know the ones, the mixed content errors that scare users off your site.

-It's helpful to understand how Embedly-provided SSL will work with images, videos, and rich media embeds.
+Add the :doc:`Display <../../display/index>` product and you can even proxy all images via SSL, read about the
+:doc:`integration <../../display/api/integration>`.

 Enabling SSL
 ------------